ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 it automatically forwarded to the desired external destination.

-Note that the addresses shown in the "ruf" tag receive more information that might be considered private data, since it is possible for actual email content to appear in the failure reports.
+Note that the addresses shown in the "ruf" tag receive more information that might be considered private data since it is possible for actual email content to appear in the failure reports.
 The URIs identified there are thus more attractive targets for intrusion attempts than those found in the "rua" tag.
 Moreover, attacking the DNS of the subject domain to cause failure data to be routed fraudulently to an attacker's systems may be an attractive prospect.
 Deployment of [@RFC4033] is advisable if this is a concern.

 ##  Secure Protocols {#secure-protocols}

-This document encourages use of secure transport mechanisms to prevent loss of private data to third parties that may be able to monitor such transmissions.
+This document encourages the use of secure transport mechanisms to prevent the loss of private data to third parties that may be able to monitor such transmissions.
 Unencrypted mechanisms should be avoided.

 In particular, a message that was originally encrypted or otherwise